techpmsap/S4HC_Bootcamp_2018/Day2/Exercise_22/Exercise_22.md

 ## Goal

-The goal of this exercise is to create a Communication System along with a Communication User and to setup a Communication Arrangement for the Business Partners collection.
+The goal of this exercise is to create a Communication System along with a Communication User and to setup a Communication Arrangement for the Product Master collection.

 ## Prerequisites